 “As well as” can be used to mean “in addition to” or “and also“.
 For example, if you wanted to say that more than one person made the baseball team you might say “Tom as well as Mark made the varsity baseball team.”

-“As well as” can also be used to make a comparison between two things.
+“As well as” follows aspects of prescriptive & descriptive grammar rules.
+It can also be used to make a comparison between two things.
 For example, if you wanted to compare Mark & Tom’s baseball skills, you might say “Mark does not play baseball as well as Tom.

 Understand Verb Agreement

-verbs typically agree with the subject in number – that is, a singular subject takes a singular verb, while a plural subject takes a plural verb.
+Verbs typically agree with the subject in number – that is, a singular subject takes a singular verb, while a plural subject takes a plural verb.
+We call this Verb Subject Agreement.
 This rule also applies to using the phrase “as well as”.

 - I can also sing as well as dance.